nus-cs3281/2018/students/panHaozhe/panHaozhe.md

 ## Experience

+##### TEAMMATES - Committer
+* TEAMMATES is an open source feedback management system that allows instructors to moderate feedbacks and peers to evaluate each other.
+* Made changes to enhance the platform for both frontend and backend
+* Reviewed pull requests from other contributors

 ##### Teaching Assistant- Data Structures and Algorithms (Jan 2017 - )
 * Teaches 3 class of 20 students each of CS2040, Data Structures and Algorithms
 * Moderate online discussion forum of the said module

 ## Projects
+#### Tetris AI | *Game*
+* Built an AI to play Tetris that learns through Genetic Algorithm and Simulated Annealing
+* Able to clear millions of lines

 #### YouTube Jumper |  *Chrome extension*
 * Chrome extension built for YouTube